jinghua-xi/jinghua-xi.github.io/_pages/about.md

 I also organize mathematic salon for undergraduate.
 I am contriving to connect people with the beauty of math.

-As I third year student, I hold a bunch of seminar with involved topics.
+As I third year student, I hold a bunch of seminars with involved topics.
 I am really fond of participate in a seminar.

-I also wrote a few notes which I will post on this webpage.
+I also wrote a few notes which I will post them on this webpage.